ryane/ryaneschinger.com/content/articles/waiting-on-ec2-resources.md

 menu:
   header:
     parent: 'articles'
+optin: "**Are you interested in AWS and programmable infrastructure**?
+If so sign up below for my newsletter for updates"
+optinbutton: "Sign me up!"
 ---

 When using the [AWS CLI](https://aws.amazon.com/cli/), did you know you could run a command that waits for a specific resource or condition to occur before moving on to the next?
 For example, you might want to write a script that starts an EC2 instance and then, only after it is up and running, perform an additional task.
 Without the `aws ec2 wait` command, this could be a bit of a challenge involving a loop and some polling for the state.
 However, this is actually kind of trivial with the `wait` command at our disposal.